Russian lawyer in Trump Tower meeting says Mueller hasn't called

 Veselnitskaya said she did not leave any documents with the Trump team.

-Donald Trump Jr. is expected to appear for a staff interview with the Senate Judiciary Committee Thursday.
+Donald Trump Jr. is expected to appear before the Senate Judiciary Committee on Thursday.